Freedom

 wants it to mean is worthless."

-- Justice Atonin Scalia
+-Justice Atonin Scalia

-| To Secure Our
+To Secure Our

 Rights

-The Founders
+The

-established a government to
+Founders established a

-secure individual rights
+individual rights because they

-because they believed, with
+believed, with Locke, that

-Locke, that justice requires
+justice requires communities

-communities to recognize our
+to recognize our moral agency.

-moral agency.
-We have a
+We have a personal

-run our own lives.
+responsibility to run our own

-Governments are established
+lives.
+Governments are

-among men to procure,
+established among men to

-preserve, and protect a
+procure, preserve, and protect

-realm in which that moral
+a realm in which that moral

 agency may be freely